 For email, nothing is needed.
 Just leave it where it is now – it won’t die, but it won’t grow either, which is a good thing.

 Integrating everything to Teams – and Teams to everything

 Ideally, we’ll be able to figure out an efficient way to surface important information to Teams without distracting people, or making it harder to do your work.
 We will start out with the easy integrations: Twitter, travel expense approval flows, and internal ERP notifications.
 From there it’s open game, and I hope everyone who has an idea will be able to throw it out and see how it sticks.
 We can also fail fast within the service, I hope.

 As such, we, therefore, need to integrate Teams to everything else.
 This was the dream that Yammer was sold to many companies, but it now seems like something Microsoft will possibly do for us.
 By simply elevating Teams to become a first-class social and collaboration fabric, we can provide seamless knowledge management everywhere – including our customers.

 Provide a pulse for our business with Teams

-This is something in the horizon for us, but as we’ve just started our journey with Teams it will take some time and effort to get there.
-Essentially I foresee that by providing a realtime pulse on all things related to us, our customers and our business, we can grow and become better.
-By growing I don’t mean to say that our revenue will triple every fiscal year, but that our people (and customers) will be more productive, less frustrated and most importantly – happier.
+This is something on the horizon for us, but as we’ve just started our journey with Teams it will take some time and effort to get there.
+Essentially I foresee that by providing a realtime pulse on all things related to us, our customers, and our business, we can grow and become better.
+By growing I don’t mean to say that our revenue will triple every fiscal year, but that our people (and customers) will be more productive, less frustrated, and most importantly – happier.